NikaRamin/MachineLearning/README.md

 This repository leverages the following tools and libraries:

 - **Python**: Core programming language for all projects.
-- **TensorFlow**: Deep learning framework for building and training models.
+- **TensorFlow,PyTorch**: Deep learning framework for building and training models.
 - **Jupyter Notebook**: Interactive environment for code and data visualization.
 - **NumPy, Pandas**: Essential libraries for data manipulation and analysis.
 - **Matplotlib**: Visualization library for plotting graphs and charts.